The only Montreal 3 day itinerary you need (by a local)

 My new favourite hangout spot is the Canal Lounge, a small boat on the canal transformed into a bar.
 The boat is only there in the summer.
 You enjoy a few drinks and have a bite on the boat with a great view of the city and the water.
 The boat is always stationed, it does not leave the dock.

 North of the Canal Lounge, you should go to the Atwater public market with its numerous farmers’ stalls that sell both local and imported products.
-If you are coming in Spring or Summer, you need to try the delicious Quebec Strawberries, they are small but full of flavours, simply delicious.
+If you are coming in Spring or Summer, you need to try the delicious Quebec Strawberries, they are small but full of flavours, and simply delicious.
 This is the perfect place to buy local products, eat in the many restaurant stands, have a picnic on the Canal or do some groceries to bring back to your hotel or Airbnb.
 I would strongly recommend buying some food and heading to the canal for a nice summer picnic.

 The Southwest borough is one of the foodie hotspots of the city.
 Notre Dame Street is often called the restaurant alley for its numerous restaurants.
-To know all about Saint Henri, you should head to my article
+To know all about Saint Henri, you should head to my article.

 Day 2: Mont-Royal + Mile End